 You may also come across the Albany pitcher plant, Cephalotus follicularis.
 It is the only member of its genus, and belongs to the Cephalotaceae family.
 It’s native to southwestern Australia.

 Species belonging to the tropical Nepenthes genus are frequently cultivated indoors.
-We cover them separately in our guide to growing Nepenthes pitcher plants as houseplants. (coming soon!)
+We cover them separately in our guide to growing Nepenthes pitcher plants.

 Cultivation and History